duartqx/helsinki/README.md

 Exercise files from various exercise projects from courses offered by the University of Helsinki.

 These courses offer a refreshing methodology for those who prefer a hands-on approach.
-Rather than simply lecturing on the material, the instructors provide students with a series of exercises that they must complete in order to master the concepts.
-This approach allows students to learn by doing, and it helps them to retain the information more effectively.
+Rather than simply lecturing on the material or avaliating with quizzes, the courses provide a series of exercises that must complete in order to master the concepts and receive the certification.
+This approach allows students to learn by doing, and it helps to retain the information more effectively.

 ---